rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 > **Justifications**
 >
 > All the mentioned objects are components of the applied observer pattern.
 This pattern was implemented to ensure
-> that when a new customer is registered, a user is automatically registered as well.
+> that when a new customer user is registered, a customer is automatically registered as well.
 Following this procedure, upon the
-> registration of a customer, a NewCustomerUserRegisteredEvent instance is generated, and the EventPublisher is utilized
+> registration of a customer user, a NewCustomerUserRegisteredEvent instance is generated, and the EventPublisher is utilized
 > to notify the WatchDog (Observer).
->
-> Upon receiving this notification, the WatchDog triggers the registration of the
-> user through the AddCustomerOnNewCustomerUserRegisteredController.
 >
 > In this case, an instance of NewCustomerUserRegisteredEvent is used to inform the specific WatchDog,
 > which then invokes the AddCustomerOnNewCustomerUserRegisteredController for the registration of the Customer.